huawei-noah/SMARTS/docs/sim/bubbles.rst

 Limtations
 ===========

-If a vehicle whose trajectory is being provided from a traffic history dataset is taken over by an agent withn a bubble, the vehicle generally cannot be returned to the trajectory specified in the history dataset upon bubble exit without a "jump" or "glitch" due to the plurality of situations where there is a divergence of vehicle states from the history within the bubble.
+If a vehicle whose trajectory is being provided from a traffic history dataset is taken over by an agent within a bubble, the vehicle generally cannot be returned to the trajectory specified in the history dataset upon bubble exit without a "jump" or "glitch" due to the plurality of situations where there is a divergence of vehicle states from the history within the bubble.
 So instead, the simple SMARTS traffic provider assumes control of it at this point and will attempt to navigate it to its original destination, avoiding collisions along the way.

 Usage
 =====